 Jones then retaliated to Ragin’s thrown punch to defend himself and it was all caught on tape.
 TMZ Sports was the first to report the fight between the football player and airport worker and post the footage.

 Pacman Jones Airport Fight

-Jones suffered a cut on his face, and his female travel companion, who tried to separate the altercation on a few occasions, had an injury to her hand.
+Jones suffered a laceration on his face from a closed fist punch, and his female travel companion, who tried to separate the altercation on a few occasions, had an injury to her hand.
 Both declined medical treatment.

 Ragin, however, was knocked to the ground during the altercation and transported to a local hospital.
 Adding insult to injury, Ragin was also arrested.

 “Mr. Ragin was determined to be the primary aggressor and was taken into custody,” the Atlanta police said in the incident summary obtained by USA Today.
 “He was charged with two counts of battery.”

 TMZ Sports also acquired Ragin’s official police mug shot, which was taken in his hospital bed.

 Jones told his side of the story to Bleacher Report after:

 Adam Jones, the 37-year-old former All-Pro defensive back, is no stranger to getting in trouble with the law, but this time, police say he was merely defending himself at the Atlanta airport.

 He’s previously been arrested for disorderly conduct, obstructing a police officer, possession of marijuana and more, per ESPN.
 In 2007, he was allegedly involved in a fight at a Las Vegas strip club.